 Look out for our newsletters in your inbox soon.

 There are few things more romantic than a wedding on a beautiful pink sand beach.
 On Harbour Island in the Bahamas, you can sink your toes into powdery pink sands at the edge of a crystal clear, azure sea as you say your “I dos.”
-This three-mile long stretch of sand that’s consistently rated as one of the top five beaches on the entire planet, offers plenty of room for guests, while Harbour Island boasts a number of idyllic honeymoon cottages for the ultimate newlywed retreat.
+This three-mile long stretch of sand that’s consistently rated as one of the top pink beaches in the world, and offers plenty of room for guests, while Harbour Island boasts a number of idyllic honeymoon cottages for the ultimate newlywed retreat.

 The ultra-soft golden sand, vivid turquoise waters, swaying palm trees and jaw-dropping sunsets at Makena Cove Beach make this destination one of the most magnificent on earth.
 Located on Maui, which tends to get less rain than the other islands, as well as fewer visitors on the beach, particularly in the early morning hours or at sunset, it’s certainly one of the best destinations for a dream wedding.
 The small, walled-in cove also offers a dramatic combination of sand, surf and rocks that make for some fabulous wedding photos, though it’s best for a more intimate ceremony due to space limitations.

 You’ll feel as if you’re worlds away from the chaos of modern life on this 113-acre private island resort ringed by two miles of idyllic white sands.
-Here, the Caribbean is a dazzling mosaic of pale turquoise and deep sapphire blue, and you’re more likely to hear the songs of the birds and the sounds of the gently lapping waves than other humans.
+At this ultra-remote Caribbean resort, the water is a dazzling mosaic of pale turquoise and deep sapphire blue, and you’re more likely to hear the songs of the birds and the sounds of the gently lapping waves than other humans.
 As it’s a private island resort, you’ll have the beach all to yourself – perfect for a ceremony with close family and friends.
 You can pick any stretch of unspoiled sands you like for exchanging your vows, and then head out on a sunset sail, or just do nothing but revel in each other’s company and the magnificent surroundings.

 The Dominican Republic is known for being one of the most affordable Caribbean beach destinations.
 A ceremony during the peak wedding season falls during the country’s offseason, June through September, which means cheaper flights as well as cheaper room rates and often a more tranquil atmosphere too.
 Now Larimar, located on this palm-studded white-sand beach overlooking the turquoise sea, is an all-inclusive property with an upscale vibe and reasonable rates as well as a dedicated wedding coordination team to help make sure your fantasy wedding becomes a reality.

 Marrying on your own private island ensures seclusion, and on Peter Island you’ll also find luxury along with five picturesque white-sand beaches.
 White Bay Beach is rumored to be the inspiration for Robert Louis Stevenson’s Treasure Island and makes a strikingly beautiful venue.
-You may not want to leave this island paradise, with lots of activities and attractions in addition to the magnificent scenery, including scuba and sailing excursions, a 10,000 square-foot spa with a beachside Jacuzzi, and a lively outdoor bar.
+You may not want to leave this island paradise, with lots of activities and attractions in addition to the magnificent scenery, including scuba and sailing excursions.

 Horseshoe Bay Beach is a long curved stretch of pale pink sand set against brilliant blue Atlantic waters.
 While this is Bermuda’s most famous beach, and likely the most photographed due to its captivating beauty, there are a number of secluded coves that are ideal for an intimate ceremony.
 There is no rainy season to speak of, with temperatures averaging 80 degrees from April through October and 70 degrees throughout the rest of the year.
-You’ll also find fantastic restaurants like Coconuts, called “one of the best places to fall in love” with an outdoor dining experience on the beach – dip your toes in the sand while viewing a spectacular sunset, sipping champagne and indulging in fabulous local fare like Bermudian rockfish.
+You’ll also find fantastic restaurants where you can dip your toes in the sand while viewing a spectacular sunset, sipping champagne and indulging in fabulous local fare like Bermudian rockfish.

 The Outer Banks region of North Carolina, a string of barrier islands covering nearly half the state’s coastline, offers a number of idyllic destinations to say your vows, like Ocracoke Island.
 Ocracoke is located at the southernmost tip of the Outer Banks, with some of the most picture-perfect beaches in the area.
 Only 800 residents live here year-round, and the 16 miles of unspoiled beaches are accessible only by ferry, boat or plane.
 Dr. Beach named it the “Best Beach in the United States,” due to its uncrowded, soft stretches of sand and gorgeous waters, and it ranks at the top for East Coast destination weddings, which means that even though it’s rather secluded, you’ll find lots of professional vendors to choose from to help create your ideal ceremony.

-This small crescent white-sand beach on the southwest coast of Saint Lucia is found nestled between the island’s landmark Gros Piton and Petit Piton, two lush green peaks that soar into the bright blue skies.
+Sugar Beach is a small crescent white-sand beach on the southwest coast of Saint Lucia, found nestled between the island’s landmark Gros Piton and Petit Piton, two lush green peaks that soar into the bright blue skies.
 Called one of the sexiest, most scenic spots in the Caribbean, here you can walk down a sandy aisle to the sounds of calypso music in an unparalleled setting for a celebration of love and romance.
-Sugar Beach, is also a Viceroy Resort, listed as one of the world’s best places to stay in 2013 by Conde Nast Traveler.
+Sugar Beach, a Viceroy Resort, is listed as one of the world’s best places to stay by Conde Nast Traveler.
 Wedding planners can help arrange a one-of-a-kind ceremony right on the beach, surrounded by the pristine tropical rainforest.

-This beautiful Central California coast destination offers a dramatic coastline with the opportunity to wed with the sounds of the crashing waves at your back, while the playful barking of sea lions are heard in the distance.
-It’s consistently voted the Most Romantic Wedding Location on the Monterey Peninsula, and the city of Pacific Grove was once called “the most romantic city in the U.S.” by Life Magazine.
+Lover’s Point Beach is a beautiful Central California coast destination that offers a dramatic coastline with the opportunity to wed with the sounds of the crashing waves at your back, while the playful barking of sea lions are heard in the distance.
+It’s consistently voted the most romantic wedding location on the Monterey Peninsula, and the city of Pacific Grove was once called “the most romantic city in the U.S.” by Life Magazine.
 This beach wedding location is ideal for everything from a small elopement ceremony to a large gala.
 With an expansive view of the dazzling Pacific as the backdrop, it’s, not surprisingly, a much sought after spot for couples to tie the knot.